 Genital warts caused by HPV and benign polyps (growths) can also be removed with LEEP.

-After LEEP, you may experience these side effects:
+After LEEP, you could experience some side effects, including:

 - bleeding (also possible during the procedure)